aldenvallestero/serverless-unit-test-boilerplate/README.md

 # serverless-unit-test-boilerplate
-This repository is created to help beginners understand the basic, fast and easy way to cover almost 100% of unit test coverage using the serverless framework.
-The code demonstrates how to send either SMS or Email Notification using Axios and Jest.
+This repository is created to help beginners understand the fast and easy way to score almost 100% of unit test coverage using the serverless framework.
+The code demonstrates how to send either SMS or Email Notification using Axios to call the service provider and Jest for testing.

 ## 🧱 System Architecture
 ![System Architecture](graphics/system-architecture-graphic.png)